lastknight/DNSmonitor/README.md

 QUICK START
 -----------

+For the impatient, please install required libs with `sudo gem install term-ansicolor dnsruby pcap`.
-For the impatient, `sudo ruby DSmontor.rb`.
+To run the script `sudo ruby DSmontor.rb`.
 Superuser is needed for Pcap integration.
 Your screen will show you something in the line of the following paragraph:

 	www.lastknight.com.
 IN	A || 87.118.111.215:53 || 1.0.239.147 || 46246
 		www.lastknight.com.
 120	IN	CNAME	lastknight.com.